anamba/adventofcode2019/README.md

 ## Day 17

 * Part 1 was very straightforward, but solved part 2 by hand.
 Kinda fun at first, but became tedious.

+## Day 18

+* Another BFS problem, I reeeeally need to learn this someday.
+They kicked my ass last year, too.

+## Day 20

+* Pretty sure I know what needs to be done here (BFS again, my nemesis), but... meh